estebanpena/3D-onut/README.md

 ## Try it out
 * start by hitting the green ***Code*** button
 * download zip
-* now open the location where the program is saved on the Terminal
+* now enter the file where the program is saved on in the Terminal
 * compile the program with this command `owner@owner:/$ g++ donut.cpp -o donut`
 * run the program with this command `owner@owner:/$ ./donut`